GGWPXXXX/Flare-Watcher/README.md

 # Flare Watcher Project README

 ## Overview
-Flare Watcher is an innovative fire detection system that integrates a network of sensors and utilizes advanced machine learning algorithms to detect and predict fire occurrences in real-time.
-This system uses both environmental data and image analysis to provide a comprehensive monitoring solution.
+Flare Watcher is an innovative fire detection system that combines environmental sensors and advanced machine learning algorithms to detect and predict fire occurrences in real-time.
+Utilizing both sensor data and image analysis, this system provides a comprehensive solution for monitoring and responding to fire threats.

 ## Sensor Details